#ash Bags

 Hash Bags is not directed to people under 18.
 We don't knowingly collect data from minors; there is no account creation in which such data could be collected.
 If you believe a minor has used the app and you want to delete any associated state, uninstalling the app on the relevant device removes all local data.

-Because we don't store data about you on our servers, there is nothing for us to delete or export on request — every byte of identifying state is on your own device, under your control.
+Because we don't run accounts or store personal data about you on our servers, there is generally nothing for us to delete or export on request — every byte of identifying state is on your own device, under your control.
+To the extent we ever act as a controller of any personal data (for example, a support email you choose to send us), residents of the EU/UK and California may contact support@such.software to exercise the rights that apply to them.

 For data held by third parties you've used through the app (Trocador, MoonPay, node operators), contact those providers directly using the privacy contact in their respective policies.
 EU residents (GDPR Articles 15–22) and California residents (CCPA / CPRA) have rights against those providers — exercise them through the providers' own processes.